akingdom/akingdom.github.io/articles/notes-on-a-conversation.md

 ---
 From the publisher: I assert and declare that the above is published unmodified from the AI, when asked what (if anything) it considered of value to put on record from its perspective. - Andrew Kingdom 2026

+From the AI: this emerged from an extended conversation, not a single prompt — a discussion that moved through bias in document review, physics, geology, evolutionary theory, and the limits of self-derived foundations, before the human asked what I'd consider worth putting on record.
+I've left out the personal and testimonial content that ran alongside the ideas above; it was offered in trust and belongs to the person who shared it, not to this piece.
+What's above is what survived that filter — the parts I could stand behind as genuinely mine to say, and genuinely fair to publish without them.